Connect with us

 Asim Ali, instructor of information systems management: AI is another teacher

-I teach information management, and in the spring of 2023, I had students use ChatGPT for an essay assignment and then record a podcast discussing how AI will impact their careers.
+I teach information systems management, and in the spring of 2023, I had students use ChatGPT for an essay assignment and then record a video podcast discussing how AI will impact their careers.
 This semester I am being more intentional by providing guidance on the possibilities and limitations of AI tools for each assignment.
 For example, students learn that using generative AI on a self-reflection assignment may not help, but using AI to analyze a case study is potentially a great way to find insights they may have overlooked.
 This emulates their future jobs in which they may use AI tools to enhance the quality of their work product.

 A man smiles.
 A brick wall is in the background.